tobbe8808/javascript-p2/README.md

 ![alt responsive](./assets/READMEimages/responsive.PNG)<br>

+## Testing functions so they work<br>

+### Landing page<br>

+I did a major test of functions.<br>
+- First I checked so the picture on the landing page was swinging when I was hovering over it and that the text started blinking.<br>
+- I checked so the hover color worked on the twitter link and that the link opens in another tab.<br>
+- I checked so the Made by Tobias was blinking.<br>
+- I checked so that everything was loading background and the picture.<br>

+### Game page<br>

+## page
+- The background picture loads<br>
+- The card board loads with front and back pictures.<br>

+## Timer<br>

+- First i checked so the timer was starting.<br>
+- Checked so the timer stop on 0 seconds and give us the lose popup.<br>
+- Checked so the timer stops when you win.<br>
+- Checked so the timer restarts after a lose or win when you click try again on the win/lose popup.<br>

+## Lives<br>

+- Checked so the lives counts down when you chose two wrong pictures.<br>
+- Checked so you get a lose popup when you are at 0 lifes.<br>
+- checked so it resets after you lose or win after the popup.<br>

+## flipping cards<br>

+- You can flip more than two cards at a time, but it won't help you cause you still lose life cause I want it to be fast paced.<br>
+- When you find two different pictures the pictures flip back.<br>
+- When you find two of the same cards the cards stay up.<br>
+- When you find all pairs on the board it gives you the win popup.<br>

+## SweetAlerts<br>

+- The sweet alets gives a popup when you run out of time.<br>
+- The sweet alerts gives a popup when you have 0 lives.<br>
+- The sweet alets gives a popup when you find all cards.<br>
+- The game starts over after any alert win or lose.<br>

+## Testing Functions end statement<br>

+All the testing in this steps worked, what I was expecting did happen as I wanted and expected.

 ## Solved bugs<br>
 ### Bug 1<br>
 I had some problems to get my timer to stop counting down when you wont the game.<br>